geoffreypi/strand-game/docs/design-v2.md

 4. **Visual feedback:** How do we show attraction forces, heat, and binding in progress?

 **Thermodynamics (ONI-inspired):**
 1. **Heat generation rates:** How much heat per binding event?
 Per failed binding?
+Per transcription/translation?
 2. **Heat capacity:** Do different molecules store heat differently?
+How much can heat-capacity proteins hold?
 3. **Heat transfer:** Conduction rates between molecules?
 Does empty space insulate?
+4. **Passive diffusion rate:** How fast does heat radiate away naturally?
+5. **Conformational change probability:** How does temperature map to probability of switching?
+6. **Heat shuttle design:**
+   - What shapes attract to hot zones vs. cold zones?
+   - How much heat can one shuttle protein transport per cycle?
+   - Speed of shuttle travel?
-4. **Denaturation:** At what temperature do proteins unfold?
+7. **Denaturation:** At what temperature do proteins unfold?
 Is it reversible?
-5. **Cooling mechanisms:** Active cooling proteins?
-Passive heat sinks?
-Heat vents?
+8. **Heat sink molecules:** What do shuttle proteins dump heat to?
+Just empty space?
+Special molecules?
-6. **Temperature gradients:** How do hot/cold zones form and spread?
+9. **Temperature gradients:** How do hot/cold zones form and spread?
-7. **Error states:** What happens when molecules bind incorrectly?
-Can they unbind?
-Require repair?
+10. **Visual feedback:** How to show temperature, heat capacity, conformational states?

 **Protein Folding:**
 1. **Folding mechanism:** Automatic based on sequence?
 Player-controlled?
 Energy minimization?